mine9607/savage-coffee/README.md

 # savage-coffee
 Coffee Website

-This repo contains basic HTML code for displaying a landing page for a coffee website which relies on 3rd party imgur to host the images rendered.
+Repo contains basic HTML code for displaying a landing page for a coffee website.

+The code relies on 3rd party imgur to host the images rendered and bootstrap for styling the carousel.